luwangg/e1demux/README.md

 Program receives E1 stream on stdin, catches frame alignment signal and puts timeslots' data to specified files.
 User is able to pass a file for each timeslot.
-If not file specified then this timeslot is skipped,
+If no file is specified then timeslot data is wasted.

 How it works
 ============

 At first program achieves byte alignment.
-It is required because program input can be bit-shifted.
+It is required because E1 originally bit-oriented and thus program's input can be bit-shifted.
 Byte aligned data is checked for frame alignment and then data is ready for de-multiplexing.

 Number of received frames can be limited or continuous.